stefan-it/lrz-gpu-tutorial/single-gpu.md

 sudo systemctl restart docker
 ```

-Please make sure, that `/usr/bin/dockerd` is properly started with the
+Please make sure that `/usr/bin/dockerd` is properly started with the
 `--mtu=1200` option:

 ```bash